-When it comes to router operating systems, most of our customers go for one the three big names: OPNSense, pfSense or IPFire.
+When it comes to router operating systems, most of our customers go for one of the three big names: OPNSense, pfSense, or IPFire.
 Not many people consider the alternative: OpenWRT/LEDE.

-It turns out that OpenWRT, initially released in 2004 (14 years ago!) is still under active development and outperforms in many aspects other, well known brands.
+It turns out that OpenWRT, initially released in 2004 (16 years ago!), is still under active development and outperforms in many aspects other well-known brands.

 OpenWRT is the only system we tested that fully supports 802.11ac mode and is able to achieve over half-gigabit, real-life WiFi throughput in Access-point mode.
 You can read more about this in our wireless throughput test.

-(ignore the addition USB dongle.
+(ignore the additional USB dongle.
 It was not used).